 Christmas Tree Garland Stamps

 Use a potato to carve a simple tree shape, and let your child stamp a garland of trees.
 This activity always brings a smile, as kids create their own forest.
+It is just one of many creative potato stamp ideas you can try.

 Festive Fingerprint Christmas Lights